 His specialisms include individual giving, which he represented for the Institute of Fundraising on their Convention Board 2010-13, legacies, data segmentation and donor development and product innovation.
-At Diabetes UK he stepped in as Operations Manager for 13 months, gaining an insight into influencing healthcare, developing new services and dramatically growing volunteering.
+At Diabetes UK (where he first joined as Interim Director of Fundraising) he stepped in as Director of Operations for 13 months, gaining an insight into influencing healthcare, developing new services and dramatically growing volunteering.

 Jon's first role in the charity sector was with PDSA as Director of Marketing and Income Generation with substantial growth coming from product and channel innovation and investment in brand.
 Before joining the sector he worked in financial services and grocery brand marketing.